Alternatives to Payday Loans

 If you have a credit card with available credit, use it to fund the purchase rather than taking out a payday loan.
 Don't make it a habit, using your credit cards to pay for regular expenses like groceries or gas are signs of a bigger money problem.

 Credit card cash advances can be expensive, but if you shop around for low fees and good interest rates, it will surely be less expensive than a payday loan.
-You'd have to work hard to pay $793 in interest and fees on a cash advance.
+You may have to work hard to pay the high interest and fees on a cash advance.
 Since credit card cash advances have higher interest rates, don't charge anything else on the credit card and pay off the balance as quickly as possible.

 If you're having trouble making your credit card payments each month, a consumer credit counselor can help you lower your monthly payments to a managable level.
 Seek credit counseling early to protect your credit score.